Road work ahead for Phelps, Pulaski counties

-Missouri Department of Transportation's general highway maintenance and construction work in Phelps and Pulaski counties along with the mid-Missouri area from Jan.
-20 to Jan.
-31.
+Missouri Department of Transportation's general highway maintenance and construction work in Phelps and Pulaski counties along with the mid-Missouri area beginning Monday, Jan.
+27 through Friday, Feb.
+7.

-Scheduled projects will not take place on Monday, Jan.
-20 due to the Martin Luther King holiday.

-The projects listed will include lane closures that could cause traffic delays.
+Scheduled projects will include lane closures that could cause traffic delays.
 Weather conditions may postpone the work schedule.

 Phelps County